 Just because I couldn’t see the mountains didn’t mean they weren’t there.

 It is a simple truth with great import when we apply it to God.
 There are times in our lives when God seems absent, hard to see, impossible to hear.
 We wonder if God is there at all.
 But God is there, even if seemingly hidden by fog or mist.
 And, eventually, the fog and mist clears, and we can see God again, and realize that he was always there.

 Just because there are times when we can’t see God, doesn’t mean he isn’t there.

-God is always there, ours is to remain faithful even when we can’t see him, until he shows his beautiful face again.
+God is always there, and our calling is to remain faithful even when we can’t see him, until he shows his beautiful face again.
 And God does!
 The fog always lifts, the mist always clears.

 Where shall I go from your Spirit?
 Or where shall I flee from your presence?